UiL-OTS-labs/jspsych-vislexdec-vp/README.md

 },
 ```

-Note that in it's raw JSON format, data like the values for the "responses" key essentially contain new key-value pairs, only with some so-called 'escape characters'.
+Note that in it's raw JSON format, data like the values for the "survey_html_responses" (uil OTS) and "responses" (default) keys essentially contain new key-value pairs, only with some so-called 'escape characters'.
+Search for "JSON.parse" if you want more info on how to use this to your advantage.

 # Getting started (no experiment server set up)